michaeltelford/wgit/README.md

 ### WWW HTML Indexer

-See the `Wgit::Indexer#index_the_web` documentation and source code for an already built example of a WWW HTML indexer.
-It will crawl any external url's (in the database) and index their markup for later use, be it searching or otherwise.
+See the `Wgit::Indexer#index_www` documentation and source code for an already built example of a WWW HTML indexer.
+It will crawl any external url's (in the database) and index their HTML for later use, be it searching or otherwise.
 It will literally crawl the WWW forever if you let it!

 See the [Practical Database Example](#Practical-Database-Example) for information on how to setup a database for use with Wgit.